A method to assess trustworthiness of machine coding at scale: Evaluating a trained model

 \subsection{Recommendations}

-We identify three key recommendations for evaluating a trained algorithm: \begin{enumerate} \item Evaluate the correspondence between the inclusion criteria and the high odds ratio words.
-Do all the words with a high odds ratio correspond to an inclusion criteria?
-Are all inclusion criteria represented in the high odds ratio list? \item Evaluate the correspondence between exclusion criteria and the low odds ratio words.
-Do words with low odds ratios correspond to exclusion criteria?
-Are all exclusion criteria represented in the low odds ratio list? \item Compare the relative distribution of high odds ratios to the distribution of low odds ratios.
-Is this appropriate based on the importance of inclusion versus exclusion criteria in the coding scheme and the answers to the previous questions?
+We identify three key recommendations for evaluating a trained algorithm: \begin{enumerate} \item Evaluate the correspondence between the inclusion criteria of the coding scheme and the high (positive) coefficient words.
+Do all the words with a high coefficient correspond to an inclusion criteria?
+Are all inclusion criteria represented in the high coefficient list? \item Evaluate the correspondence between the exclusion criteria of the coding scheme and the low (negative) coefficient words.
+Do words with low coefficients correspond to exclusion criteria?
+Are all exclusion criteria represented in the low coefficient list? \item Compare the relative distribution of positive coefficients to the distribution of negative coefficients.
+Are the relative magnitudes appropriate based on the importance of inclusion versus exclusion criteria in the coding scheme and the answers to the previous questions?

 \end{enumerate}